The LspNetIo and LspDiskIo Examples

 Lua Network IO

-The LspNetIo example is designed for rapid "first-time" deployment of an LSP development environment for embedded systems.
-The file system used by this example is our proprietary Network File System (NetIo for short).
-The NetIo is typically configured such that it connects back to your host computer (PC) during development.
-You use the Web File Server running on your PC as the file server for the NetIo client running in your device.
-A pre-compiled Web File Server can be found in BAROOT/bin/wfs.
+The LspNetIo example provides a fast and efficient way to set up an LSP development environment for embedded systems.
+It uses our proprietary Network File System (NetIo), which typically connects back to your host computer (PC) during development.
+You can use the Mako Server as a Web File Server running on your PC as the file server for the NetIo client on your device.
+For those who prefer using Lua without the Xedge IDE, this setup offers a straightforward alternative.

 Instructions: